jaanga/jaanga.github.io/tutorials/threejs-lesson-01/readme.md

 ## Things to Try

-### 'Code Edit View' Editor
+### 'Code Edit View' Editor (the two windows just above)

-* Change the view to horizontal and then back to vertical
+* Change the views to horizontal and then back to vertical
 * Use the slider bar to shrink and expand the views
+	* Click 'Update View' to center the drawing
 * Edit the code and then click 'Update View' to see the results of your edits
+	* See 'Drawing and Editing' just below for some ideas
 * Click the 'Edit full screen' link to get a big picture
-	* Watch out: you will lose your edits ( until we figure out how to keep them)
+	* Watch out: you will lose your edits (until we figure out how to keep them)
 * When things get really messed up, reload the page
 * If you like what you have done, click the 'Save to File' button
 	* Also use this button if you prefer to download the file and work with your own editor.

-### Drawing
+### Drawing and Editing
-* Copy and paste the code for one of the boxes and use the code to add a new box in a new position
+* Copy and paste the code (in the code view on the right) for one of the boxes and use the code to add a new box in a new position
 * Add more boxes in more places, in more sizes with varying rotation
 * Add your name to the title of the lesson
 	* Change the text size to 24 point text
 * Make the sizes of the grid and axis indicator much larger and different from each other
 * Move the initial camera position so that you look almost straight down or from the side

+A bit harder - do these only if you have the time

+* Can you add three blocks that are co-planar so that there is a hole in the middle that looks like a door?
+* Using four blocks can you make a wall with a window?

 ## Features